philipjc/old_philipjc/_posts/2015-10-22-starting-webpack.markdown

 {% endhighlight %}

+There are many plugins for [Webpack] but I have added only these two for now.
+HtmlwebpackPlugin will create the index.html file needed to run the app for us, holding it in memory.
+HotModuleReplacementPlugin is what we need to run the hot module replacement which we'll need in the future.

+{% highlight js%}
+"scripts": {
+    "start": "webpack-dev-server",
+  },
+{% endhighlight %}

+Inside your <b>package.json</b> file, place this start command.
+Once you have all of the above setup, you should be able to run  <i>npm start</i>  from your terminal.
+Navigate to localhost:4000 and see [Webpack] in all its glory.

 Thanks for reading and I hope you find as much enjoyment with using [Webpack] as I do.
+I look forward to extending this intro further to show you more of Webpacks capabilities.

 Find the complete Source code on Github: https://github.com/philipjc/webpack-blog-post